MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 >[!IMPORTANT]
 >Viva Engage view-only mode is currently available only for private preview customers.
 The features described here are subject to change.

+Microsoft 365 Global admins and Engage admin can use view-only mode to prevent a user from contributing content on the network.

 ## User experience in view-only mode

-In view-only mode, an information banner appears at the top of the Viva Engage experience.
-Publisher and creation features are disabled for the user.
+In view-only mode, an information banner appears at the top of the Viva Engage experience, and publisher and creation features are unavailable.
 Users assigned to view-only mode can continue to follow others, receive and manage notifications, view analytics, report conversations, and bookmark threads.
 Users can also view announcements and browse content in any Viva Engage app (desktop, web, mobile, Teams, Outlook, or SharePoint).

 ## Limitations of view-only mode